Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Data

-A crucial aspect of supernova cosmology is the treatment of the absolute magnitude $M$, which is intrinsically degenerate with the Hubble constant $H_0$.
-In the absence of external information, SNe Ia constrain only relative distances and are therefore insensitive to the absolute expansion scale.
-To break this degeneracy, Pantheon+ incorporates an external calibration of $M$ based on Cepheid distance measurements in host galaxies, following the distance ladder approach pioneered by Riess et al.~\cite{Riess2016,Riess2022}.
-This calibration effectively anchors the supernova distance scale and enables direct inference of $H_0$ from late--time data alone.
+A crucial aspect of supernova cosmology is the well-known degeneracy between the absolute magnitude $M$ and the Hubble constant $H_0$.
+In the absence of an external calibration, SNe Ia constrain only relative distances and therefore cannot determine the absolute expansion scale.
+To overcome this limitation, the supernova distance scale is commonly calibrated using Cepheid distance measurements in host galaxies following the distance-ladder methodology developed by Riess et al.~\cite{Riess2016,Riess2022}.
+Motivated by these calibrations, we adopt the fixed value $M_B=-19.253$, which effectively anchors the supernova distance scale and allows the Pantheon+ data to contribute directly to constraints on the cosmological parameters.

-Within a Bayesian framework, the absolute magnitude $M$ may be either fixed using the Cepheid-based calibration or treated as a nuisance parameter with a Gaussian prior informed by local measurements.
-This approach allows a consistent propagation of calibration uncertainties into cosmological parameter constraints, while maintaining sensitivity to deviations from the standard expansion history.
-As a result, SNe Ia calibrated via the Riess distance ladder play a central role in investigations of the Hubble tension and provide a complementary late--time perspective to early--Universe probes such as the cosmic microwave background.
+This calibration plays an important role in studies of the Hubble tension by connecting late--time distance measurements to the absolute cosmic expansion rate.
+Consequently, the Pantheon+ sample provides a valuable complement to early--Universe probes such as the cosmic microwave background, enabling independent tests of the consistency of the standard cosmological model and its extensions.

-Moreover, due to their broad sky coverage and dense sampling at low and intermediate redshifts, SNe Ia offer a unique opportunity to test the statistical isotropy of the Universe at late times.
-Directional analyses of the supernova Hubble diagram have been widely used to search for hemispherical asymmetries and bulk--flow signatures, making the Pantheon+ dataset a powerful tool not only for precision cosmology but also for probing potential departures from large--scale isotropy in the nearby Universe \cite{Dainotti2021,Dainotti2022,Dainotti2025}.
+Moreover, owing to their wide sky coverage and dense sampling at low and intermediate redshifts, SNe Ia provide a unique opportunity to investigate the statistical isotropy of the Universe.
+Directional analyses of the supernova Hubble diagram have been widely used to search for hemispherical asymmetries and bulk--flow signatures, making the Pantheon+ dataset a powerful tool not only for precision cosmology but also for probing possible departures from large--scale isotropy in the nearby Universe \cite{Dainotti2021,Dainotti2022,Dainotti2025}.